InMoment/inmoment-sdk-ios/README.md

 }
 ```

 This method is called when the user arrives at the page immediately following the survey completion point.
-Once the user reaches this point the survey response will be available on InMoment reports and in Focus(tm).
-Use this method to perform actions such as recording that the user has taken the survey or giving the user a reward.
+Once this happens, the survey response will be available on InMoment reports and in Focus(tm), (even if the user doesn't continue until the very last page of the survey).
+Use this method to perform actions such as recording that the user has finished taking the survey and giving the user a reward.

+#### Recording Next/Previous page button taps (experimental)

 ```swift
 func surveyView(didClickPreviousPageButtonInSurvey survey: IMSurveyViewController) {